chggr/arduino/SpectrumAnalyzer/README.md

 alter the potentiometer for each channel as required to ensure enough DC bias is present so that the full signal is on the positive voltage range.

+The LM358P chip contains two Operational Amplifiers that will be used to amplify the biased AC signal from both right and left channels.
+This gain stage is required in order to achieve much better and accurate sampling and analog to digital conversion later on.
+Each OpAmp has been configured as a non-inverting amplifier, to ensure that the signal at the output of this stage is amplified but not inverted.
+The biased AC signals from both channels are fed to the positive inputs of the OpAmps (pins 3 and 5) and two 10 kOhm variable resistors are connected between the outputs (pins 1 and 7), the negative inputs (pins 2 and 6) and GND.
+This allows users to vary the gain of this stage independently for each channel by adjusting the corresponding potentiometer.

+The biased and amplified AC signals are then fed to the Arduino Nano pins A0 and A1 for sampling and ADC (Analog to Digital Conversion).
+The small 128x64 SSD1306 OLED display uses the I2C protocol (Inter-Integrated Circuit) to receive data from the Arduino via just two pins: SDA for data and SCL for the clock.
+This screen has four pins in total that are connected as follows: Vcc to 5V, GND to GND, SDA to A4 and SCL to A5.
+Finally a small tactile switch is connected between D12 and GND.
+This will be used to switch between the two available modes: spectrum plot or wave plot.

 ### Software